 Mary Edwards Walker

 In all of United States History, there has only been one woman to receive the Medal of Honor.
 Mary Edwards Walker is that woman.
 As a surgeon, women’s rights advocate, abolitionist, and spy, Walker became the first female U.S. Army surgeon during the Civil War.
-Her legacy has been celebrated across the country, and in 2012 Walker’s hometown unveiled a 900-pound bronze statue in honor of her contributions.
+Her legacy has been celebrated across the country: in 2012 Walker’s hometown unveiled a 900-pound bronze statue in honor of her contributions and she is featured as part of the American Women Quarters Program.

 During her work as a surgeon in the war, Walker often crossed battle lines to care for soldiers and civilians.
-In April of 1864, Walker had just finished helping a Confederate doctor with a surgery when she was captured by Confederate troops as a spy.
-She was held as a prisoner of war for four months.
+In April of 1864, Walker was captured by Confederate troops as a spy.
+She was held as a prisoner of war for four months at the notorious Castle Thunder prison near Richmond, the Confederate capital.
 While imprisoned, she refused to wear the women’s clothes provided to her.
-She wore men’s clothes her entire life because they were more comfortable and hygienic.
-She even wore pants under her skirt at her wedding.
-Walker was released from prison in August of 1864 and became the assistant surgeon of the Ohio 52nd Infantry a month later.
-After the war, Walker was awarded the Medal of Honor by President Andrew Johnson.
-A few years later, Walker published a book called Hit in 1871.
+She wore men’s clothes her entire life because she felt they were more comfortable and hygienic and made her job as a surgeon easier.
+She had even wore pants under her skirt at her wedding.
+Walker was released from prison in August of 1864 as part of a prisoner exchange with other medical doctors.
+In September 1864, she was contracted as the assistant surgeon of the Ohio 52nd Infantry.
+During the remainder of the Civil War, Walker served at the Louisville Women's Prison Hospital and at an orphan asylum in Clarksville, Tennessee.
+After the war's conclusion in 1865, Walker was awarded the Medal of Honor for Meritorious Service by President Andrew Johnson.
+She was never granted a military pension since she had never been officially commissioned in the army, A few years later, Walker published a party autobiographical book called Hit: Essays on Women's Rights in 1871.

 National Parks Service.
 "Dr. Mary Edwards Walker."
 Accessed June 27, 2019. https://www.nps.gov/people/mary-walker.htm.